deco3500-2018/team33/initialRequirement.md

 * Simple interface that does not require high connection
-* Applicatin need to be able to type, to record self visual and audio
+* Application need to be able to type, to record self visual and audio
 * Does not need to be live
 * Accesibility to application for people with disabilities such as low hearing
-* the possiblity to do it wearable or application
+* The possiblity to do it wearable or application
 * people do find technology interesting and are willing to accept it given the proper documentation

 ## Functionality